MicrosoftDocs/architecture-center/docs/reference-architectures/identity/azure-ad-content.md

 **Protect on-premises applications that can be accessed externally.** Use the Azure AD Application Proxy to provide controlled access to on-premises web applications for external users through Azure AD.
 Only users that have valid credentials in your Azure directory have permission to use the application.
 For more information, see the article [Enable Application Proxy in the Azure portal][aad-application-proxy].

 **Actively monitor Azure AD for signs of suspicious activity.** Consider using Azure AD Premium P2 edition, which includes Azure AD Identity Protection.
 Identity Protection uses adaptive machine learning algorithms and heuristics to detect anomalies and risk events that may indicate that an identity has been compromised.
 For example, it can detect potentially unusual activity such as irregular sign-in activities, sign-ins from unknown sources or from IP addresses with suspicious activity, or sign-ins from devices that may be infected.
-Using this data, Identity Protection generates reports and alerts that enable you to investigate these risk events and take appropriate action.
+Identity Protection uses this data to generate reports and alerts that enable you to investigate these risk events and take appropriate action.
 For more information, see [Azure Active Directory Identity Protection][aad-identity-protection].

 You can use the reporting feature of Azure AD in the Azure portal to monitor security-related activities occurring in your system.
 For more information about using these reports, see [Azure Active Directory Reporting Guide][aad-reporting-guide].